PeterKammLab/fair_sensing/README.md

 # Fair Sensing

-Fair Sensing is a research-driven Python toolkit for optimizing the spatial deployment of public transport vehicles to maximize environmental sensing, demographic coverage, and spatial fairness.
-It provides a modular pipeline to prepare, compute, and visualize multiple optimization strategies across urban geographies using GTFS data, CBS (Statistics Netherlands) grids, and spatial analysis techniques.
+Fair Sensing is a Python toolkit for optimizing the deployment of limited number of sensors on public transport vehicles to maximize environmental sensing potenital for different metrics such as spatial and population coverage, frequency and sociodemographic fairness.
+It provides a modular pipeline to prepare, compute, and visualize multiple optimization strategies across urban geographies using GTFS data, CBS (Statistics Netherlands) grids, and spatial analysis and visualization techniques.

 ---